Proactive secret sharing: Motivation

 If the players (holders of the shared secret) store their shares on insecure computer servers, an attacker could crack in and steal/learn the shares.
 Since it is not often practical to change the secret, the un-compromised (honest) (Shamir-style) shares should be updated in a way that they generate the same secret, yet the old shares are invalidated.
 There is also a need to recover shares of previously corrupted servers, and the community of honest server is needed to perform the recovery.
 This assures the longevity of the secure and recoverable sharing, or secure and correct secure computation protocols.

 If one needs to maintain sharing while changing the number of servers or the threshold, then proactive method with share recovery enables this, as was originally shown by Frankel and others.
 The ability of distributing the secret (codeword) and then recovering the distributed shares as the proactive secret sharing method does, was recognized as much needed in storage systems around 2010, and in reaction, coding theorists renamed the method, further refined it, and formalized is as `regenerating codes' and `locally recoverable codes.'

 Mathematics

 This follows somewhat the work in.

-In order to update the shares, the dealers (i.e., the persons who gives out the shares; and in a distributed system it is all participants one at a time) generates a new random polynomial with constant term zero and calculates for each remaining player a new ordered pair, where the x-coordinates of the old and new pairs are the same.
+In order to update the shares, the dealers (i.e., the persons who give out the shares; and in a distributed system it is all participants one at a time) generate a new random polynomial with constant term zero and calculates for each remaining player a new ordered pair, where the x-coordinates of the old and new pairs are the same.
 Each player then adds the old and new y-coordinates to each other and keeps the result as the new y-coordinate of the secret.